alessonJuley/SentenceApp/README.md

 - **Academic Excellence**: The project received an A+ grade upon course completion, reflecting the dedication and high-quality work put into its development.

-- **Key Feature: The application's standout feature is its ability to recommend sentences, durations, and fine amounts based on historical case rulings.
+- **Key Feature**: The application's standout feature is its ability to recommend sentences, durations, and fine amounts based on historical case rulings.

 ## Getting Started